yochaigal/cairn/adventures/the-dawn-plague/the-dawn-plague.md

 * If destroyed, the Golem eventually reforms and carries out its previous orders.
 * Uttering the inverse of the spell that created it reduces the Golem to mud.

-### Will o’ the Wisp

 ### Shtekn Folk
 4 HP, 1 Armor, 11 STR, 8 DEX, 14 WIL, knotted fists (d8+d8)
 - Stick-like humanoids made of branches, vines and roots.
 Refer to themselves as "the People".
 - Never leave the **Blue Forest**.
-Regularly eavesdrop on "Fleysh Folk" through tree-linking.
+Regularly eavesdrop on "Flesh Folk" through tree-linking.
 - Will trade almost anything for information they don't already have.
+- Can approximate speech through undulating their twig-like fingers.
-- Fire damage is _enhanced_ against Shtekn Folk.
+- Attacks utilizing fire are _enhanced_ against **Shtekn Folk**.

 ## 1. First Light
 * The oldest established homestead, now home to siblings who remember the **Dawn Plague**.